louissalin/mopem/README.md

 ##USAGE

-list all the available targets that can be installed
+To list all the available targets that can be installed:

     $ mopem list

+To install a target (mono, or any other target that shows up in the list above), type
+    $ mopem install [target] [target_version]

-install the latest in the 2.10 branch
+For example, to install the latest mono from the 2.10 git branch:

     $ mopem install mono 2.10-HEAD

-install the 2.10.5 version from 2.10.5
+To install the 2.10.8 version of mono from the official tarball:

-    $ mopem install mono 2.10.5
+    $ mopem install mono 2.10.8

-install the HEAD version in the master branch
+To install the latest mono from the HEAD of the master git branch:

     $ mopem install mono master-HEAD

-install gtk-sharp version 2.12.11.
-Note: you must have selected a mono runtime first.
+To install gtk-sharp version 2.12.11.
+(Note: you must be using a mono runtime first with the use command.
+See below):

     $ mopem install gtk-sharp 2.12.11

-update the branch
+To update your current 2.10-HEAD version of mono:

     $ mopem update 2.10-HEAD

-switch to the selected environments by launching a new shell withing the existing one.
-I plan to replace the current shell at some point, but this isn't what it's doing at the moment.
+To switch to a new mono environment, you will need the use command to specify which version of mono you want to switch to.
+Note that you will need to have installed that specific mono version first with the install command.

     $ mopem use 2.10-HEAD
     $ mopem use master-HEAD
-    $ mopem use 2.10.5
+    $ mopem use 2.10.8